MachinisteWeb/node-atlas/README.en.md

 </html>
 ```

-The goal of `commonEngine`, it is to not use the NodeAtlas Template Engine but use it from Express.
+The goal of `engine`, it is to not use the NodeAtlas Template Engine but use it from Express.
 Because Express need a `response` object to render view, it is not possible to use this feature with the `NA.view` function from NodeAtlas API. `NA.view` only support, EJS, PUG and NodeAtlas syntaxe.

-#### Differences between `commonEngine`, `templateEngineDelimiter` and `enablePug` ####
+#### Differences between `engine`, `templateEngineDelimiter` and `pug` ####

-It's possible to render `ejs` and `pug` view with the Express Template Engine.
-In this case, because `node-atlas` use already `ejs` and `pug` modules as dependencies, it is not mandatory to use a `commonController` and a `npm` command to set them.
-You have just to set `commonEngine: "ejs"` or `commonEngine: "pug"`.
+It's possible to render EJS and PUG view with the Express Template Engine.
+In this case, because `node-atlas` use already `ejs` and `pug` modules as dependencies, it is not mandatory to use a `controller` and a `npm` command to set them.
+You have just to set `engine: "ejs"` or `engine: "pug"`.

-However, do this remove all additional feature added by NodeAtlas for this engines like for example the dynamic include of view for PUG in the `commonView` file with `#{routeParameters.view}`.
+However, do this remove all additional feature added by NodeAtlas for this engines like for example the dynamic include of view for PUG in the common `view` file with `#{routeParameters.view}`.